FractalBlocks/Fractal/DEVELOPMENT.md

 What are missing for this repo:

-- Rename Tasks to services, and use the term service-message
 - Cancelable callbacks from subcribables in tasks
 - Update free-style dependency to version 2.0
 - Document use cases on stateless components and modules